 where the direct sum is made into an algebra using the multiplication~\eqref{eqn:mult} (we refer the reader to Definition~\ref{def:shuf} for the precise definition of the inclusion $\subset$ above in terms of \underline{pole} and \underline{wheel} conditions).
 In the present paper, we prove that:

 \begin{theorem} The map $\Upsilon$ is an isomorphism. \end{theorem}

 In type $A_n$, this result follows immediately from the type $\widehat{A}_n$ case proved in~\cite{N2} (see also \cite{Ts} for the rational, super, and two-parameter generalizations), but the methods of~\loccit\ are difficult to generalize to our current setup.
 Instead, we use the framework of the preceding Subsection to prove Theorem~\ref{thm:main 2}.
-Explicitly, in Subsection~\ref{sub:iota}, we construct an algebra homomorphism:
+To this end, in Subsection~\ref{sub:iota}, we construct an algebra homomorphism: